 Still Waiting for Disruption: Understanding Barriers to A2J Legal Technologies

 OCAD University will conduct research to understand how Ontarians use technology to resolve civil legal issues and their satisfaction with the technologies used.
 OCAD will also explore how legal technology designers and innovators incorporate public legal needs and experiences into their designs.
 This grant will benefit the public as well as legal technology innovators, designers, and investors.
 Through this work, OCAD aims to promote an exchange of knowledge between traditional access to justice legal service providers and the legal technology community.
 OCAD believes this will foster the development of technological tools that meaningfully impact the public and reduce barriers to accessing justice.

 University of Ottawa

 Assessing the Complexity of Interactive Court Forms Using a Functional

 University of Ottawa will examine how technology can be used to mitigate a barrier to the public effectively accessing justice: court form complexity.
-It will build on the academic researchers’ previous work evaluating the accessibility of paper-based court forms to examine the benefits and identify remaining challenges to making court forms easily accessible and usable for the public, with CLEO’s Guided Pathways used as an example.
+It will build on the academic researchers’ previous work evaluating the accessibility of paper-based court forms to examine the benefits and identify remaining challenges to making court forms easily accessible and usable for the public, with Community Legal Education Ontario’s (CLEO) Guided Pathways used as an example.
 Partners include Western University and CLEO.
 This grant will benefit academics, service providers, as well as service users.